5,062,588 Shares in Amgen Inc. (NASDAQ:AMGN) Acquired by Norges Bank

-Norges Bank bought a new position in shares of Amgen Inc. (NASDAQ:AMGN – Get Rating) in the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm bought 5,062,588 shares of the medical research company’s stock, valued at approximately $1,138,930,000.
+Norges Bank purchased a new position in Amgen Inc. (NASDAQ:AMGN – Get Rating) during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 5,062,588 shares of the medical research company’s stock, valued at approximately $1,138,930,000.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in AMGN.
-BlackRock Inc. grew its stake in Amgen by 2.1% during the fourth quarter.
-BlackRock Inc. now owns 50,046,345 shares of the medical research company’s stock worth $11,258,926,000 after purchasing an additional 1,032,929 shares during the period.
-Barclays PLC boosted its holdings in Amgen by 48.0% in the fourth quarter.
-Barclays PLC now owns 3,033,778 shares of the medical research company’s stock worth $682,507,000 after acquiring an additional 984,406 shares in the last quarter.
-Renaissance Technologies LLC boosted its holdings in Amgen by 625.6% in the fourth quarter.
-Renaissance Technologies LLC now owns 1,101,853 shares of the medical research company’s stock worth $247,884,000 after acquiring an additional 950,008 shares in the last quarter.
-First Trust Advisors LP boosted its holdings in Amgen by 125.5% in the fourth quarter.
-First Trust Advisors LP now owns 1,613,704 shares of the medical research company’s stock worth $363,035,000 after acquiring an additional 898,059 shares in the last quarter.
-Finally, Two Sigma Advisers LP boosted its holdings in Amgen by 44.7% in the third quarter.
-Two Sigma Advisers LP now owns 1,852,400 shares of the medical research company’s stock worth $393,913,000 after acquiring an additional 572,000 shares in the last quarter.
-79.01% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors have also recently made changes to their positions in the business.
+Gryphon Financial Partners LLC boosted its holdings in Amgen by 4.4% in the fourth quarter.
+Gryphon Financial Partners LLC now owns 1,040 shares of the medical research company’s stock worth $234,000 after acquiring an additional 44 shares in the last quarter.
+Formidable Asset Management LLC boosted its holdings in Amgen by 1.9% in the fourth quarter.
+Formidable Asset Management LLC now owns 2,376 shares of the medical research company’s stock worth $541,000 after acquiring an additional 45 shares in the last quarter.
+Sierra Capital LLC boosted its holdings in Amgen by 7.1% in the fourth quarter.
+Sierra Capital LLC now owns 678 shares of the medical research company’s stock worth $153,000 after acquiring an additional 45 shares in the last quarter.
+Samalin Investment Counsel LLC boosted its holdings in Amgen by 5.2% in the fourth quarter.
+Samalin Investment Counsel LLC now owns 932 shares of the medical research company’s stock worth $210,000 after acquiring an additional 46 shares in the last quarter.
+Finally, Covenant Asset Management LLC lifted its holdings in shares of Amgen by 1.0% in the fourth quarter.
+Covenant Asset Management LLC now owns 4,723 shares of the medical research company’s stock valued at $1,063,000 after purchasing an additional 47 shares in the last quarter.
+Institutional investors and hedge funds own 79.01% of the company’s stock.

-Several research analysts have issued reports on the company.
-BMO Capital Markets cut their price target on Amgen from $263.00 to $243.00 in a report on Thursday, April 28th.
+AMGN has been the topic of a number of recent research reports.
 Barclays raised their target price on Amgen from $233.00 to $236.00 and gave the company an “equal weight” rating in a report on Tuesday, April 12th.
-Mizuho raised their target price on Amgen from $202.00 to $208.00 in a report on Tuesday, May 10th.
-Piper Sandler raised their target price on Amgen from $255.00 to $260.00 in a report on Thursday, April 28th.
-Finally, Oppenheimer raised their target price on Amgen from $285.00 to $290.00 and gave the company an “outperform” rating in a report on Wednesday, June 1st.
-One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat, the company has an average rating of “Hold” and a consensus target price of $242.57.
+TheStreet lowered Amgen from a “b+” rating to a “c+” rating in a report on Wednesday, April 27th.
+StockNews.com upgraded Amgen from a “buy” rating to a “strong-buy” rating in a report on Monday, May 16th.
+SVB Leerink initiated coverage on Amgen in a report on Monday, May 23rd.
+They issued a “market perform” rating and a $256.00 target price on the stock.
+Finally, Mizuho raised their target price on Amgen from $202.00 to $208.00 in a report on Tuesday, May 10th.
+One analyst has rated the stock with a sell rating, ten have assigned a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat, Amgen has an average rating of “Hold” and an average target price of $242.57.

 NASDAQ:AMGN opened at $230.71 on Friday.
 The company has a debt-to-equity ratio of 39.31, a current ratio of 1.44 and a quick ratio of 1.09.
 The business has a fifty day simple moving average of $245.79 and a two-hundred day simple moving average of $233.69.
 Amgen Inc. has a 1 year low of $198.64 and a 1 year high of $258.45.
 The company has a market capitalization of $123.25 billion, a P/E ratio of 22.71, a P/E/G ratio of 2.02 and a beta of 0.57.